silentgameplays/Simple-Debian-Setup/README.md

 * sudo update-initramfs -c -k all

-* sudo apt update && sudo apt ugrade
+* sudo apt update && sudo apt upgrade

 # 9) Installing NVIDIA drivers update the sources list if necesary for non-free:
 # Updating the sources list with non-free: